Breakin' It Up on the Beatles Tour!

 Breakin' It Up On the Beatles Tour is an LP album by Jackie DeShannon, released by Liberty Records under catalog number LRP-3390 as a monophonic recording in 1964, and later in stereo under catalog number LST-7390 the same year.
 Contrary to what the title says, this LP was not recorded during a Beatles tour.
-DeShannon was an opening act on their 1964 North American tour, but the LP is collection of a dozen tracks that had already been released on Liberty singles between 1962 and 1964.
+DeShannon was an opening act on their 1964 North American tour, but the LP is a collection of a dozen tracks that had already been released on Liberty singles between 1962 and 1964.

 In 2005 RPM Records rereleased the album with eight bonus tracks.